shahar603/Telemetry-Data/README.md

 ## Future Developments

-* Setting up a database and domain.
+* Setting up a database and domain to host the files.

 * Integration with the [r-spacex database](https://github.com/r-spacex/SpaceX-API)

+I am not affiliated with SpaceX in any matter.
+All the telemetry data used is publicly available in SpaceX' YouTube channel.